What is active vs passive investing?

 - Real World example: Exchange-traded funds are an example of passive investments.
 These funds seek to mirror a benchmark and grow with that benchmark over time.
 The focus is minimizing cost through being passive in activity and letting the market dictate investment results.

-There is no wrong way to invest within these two strategies, so once you pick a path, stay on it.
+There is no wrong way to invest within these two strategies (active vs passive investing), so once you pick a path, stay on it.
 The success of an investment is rarely determined by just the market but often by the ability of the investor to repeat successful habits.
 Fully understanding the direction you are taking is the single most important factor in your ability to remain consistent.
 Know thyself, invest within the parameters with which you are comfortable and remain earnest.
 With that, you may find yourself reaching a successful end no matter if you are on an active or passive investing path.

 - Fund options can be limited for passive investing

 - Potential for smaller returns for passive investing

 - Can be more expensive with active investing

 - Can lead to increased risk depending on the asset manager’s investment philosophy